AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 #### As Tree

-If you organize data **as a tree**, use the `children` data field to set the hierarchical relationships between items.
-For each parent item, specify an array of its child items as the value of this field.
+If you organize data **as a tree**, each parent item should have a `children` data field.
+Specify an array of the child items as its value.

 The following sample shows how to set data with two roots as a tree: